 You can also access a full-page version of my Google Map.

 There is a public spreadsheet in Google Docs, tabbed by each calendar year, with entries for each hike and links to each blog post and photo set.

 Pack: Ascend H1250 Hydration Pack

-(I picked this one for its size; I use bottled drinks instead of its hydration system)
+(Link is to a newer style of that model, picked for its size; we use bottled drinks instead of hydration systems)

 Boots: Columbia Fireland Mid Omni-Tech Hiking Boot